 Our California scooter accident lawyers can help

-The San Jose scooter accident lawyers at Needham Kepner Fish & Rickard LLP provide experienced counsel to clients injured in scooter, motorcycle, bike and auto accidents in California.
-To schedule a free initial consultation, contact Needham Kepner Fish & Rickard LLP today.
+The San Jose scooter accident lawyers at Needham Kepner & Fish LLP provide experienced counsel to clients injured in scooter, motorcycle, bike and auto accidents in California.
+To schedule a free initial consultation, contact Needham Kepner & Fish LLP today at 1-408-956-6949.
 Our lawyers are available for weekend and evening meetings.
 We handle injury cases on a contingent fee basis, which means that you pay us nothing unless you recover compensation.